Reveal Subsurface Contamination On-Site with Surfer

-The results could be mapped with GIS software, White said, but the expensive package he tested was too cumbersome to use, involving too many steps for simple importing and exporting of data.
-And the results weren’t as visually impressive as those generated in Surfer.
+The results could be mapped with GIS software, White said, but the expensive package he tested was too cumbersome to use, with too many steps for importing and exporting of data.
+The results weren’t as visually impressive as those generated in Surfer either.
 He added that it’s also quick and easy to teach new technicians how to use Surfer.

-An enormous advantage for Cascade Imaging in the latest version of Surfer is its ability to handle and output georeferenced data.
+An enormous advantage for Cascade Imaging is Surfer’s ability to handle and output georeferenced data.
 The conductivity measuring devices used by the Edmonton firm are linked to a GPS which tags each point with x, y and z coordinates.
 Once the contour maps have been made, Surfer retains the georeferencing and outputs the results in geo-PDF format.